-I’m a feature writer and editor in south London.
-My work has appeared in publications like FT Weekend Magazine, Esquire, The Economist, and Port.
-I’ve reported from places such as China and the US, and interested in using storytelling to break down complex issues, trends, and industries.
+I’m a feature writer and editor based in south London.
+My work has appeared in FT Weekend Magazine, Esquire, The Economist and Real Review, and I’ve reported from China to the US, using storytelling to break down complex ideas, trends and industries.

-Until recently I was the editor of Courier Media, which tells stories at the intersection of modern business and culture across print, email, video, and online, and was responsible for the magazine’s first significant refresh since launch.
+In recent years, I was the editor of Courier Media, leading the magazine’s first major refresh and shaping stories at the intersection of modern business and culture across print, email, video and online.

-For six years I worked at the Financial Times – as commissioning editor, and later as acting deputy editor, of the newspaper’s weekly culture section, Life & Arts.
-There, I wrote, commissioned and edited features, and launched various new products.
-Elsewhere, I’ve run journalism workshops at universities.
-I’ve launched and appeared on podcasts, as well as at events around the UK.
+Before that, I spent six years at the Financial Times – as commissioning editor, and later acting deputy editor, of the weekly culture section Life & Arts.
+There, I wrote, commissioned and edited longform features, launched new editorial products and presented the weekly culture podcast.

 Journalism